 Next, let’s tackle some lifestyle issues.
 Cut back on caffeine and chocolate, and reduce saturated fat and sugar consumption.
-Focus on unsaturated fish oils (salmon, trout, sardines, mackerel) and plant oils (e.g. avocados and extra-virgin olive, canola and grapeseed oils) for the essential fatty acids we all need.
-Drink a minimum of 8 glasses of water a day, and eat lots of fruit (aim for 3 – 4 portions a day) and veggies (aim for 5 portions a day) and a handful of nuts, seeds and legumes.
+Focus on unsaturated fish oils (salmon, trout, sardines, mackerel) and plant oils (e.g. avocados, extra-virgin olive and grapeseed oils) for the essential fatty acids we all need.
+Drink a minimum of 8 glasses of water a day, and eat lots of fruit (aim for 3 to 4 portions a day) and veggies (aim for 5 portions a day) and a handful of nuts, seeds and legumes.
 Try to eat soy bean foods (e.g. burgers, sausages, yoghurt and tofu), chick peas and linseed at least 3 times a week.

-Regular gentle exercise such as walking, swimming, dancing or yoga is incredibly beneficial – aim for at least 20 – 30 minutes 4 times a week.
+Regular gentle exercise such as walking, swimming, dancing or yoga is incredibly beneficial – aim for at least 20 to 30 minutes 4 times a week.

 - Take dong quai (Angelica sinensis), black cohosh (Cimicifuga racemosa) or chastetree berry (Vitex agnus castus) according to product recommendations.
 Be aware, however, that Vitex might lead to low libido.

 - Use St John’s wort for depression (not together with prescription antidepressants, however!) or Rescue Remedy, flower remedies, valerian, lavender and chamomile tea for anxiety, insomnia and tension.